Using the Op/Ed As a PR Writing Tool

 And they did.
 They printed it on the newspaper as an Op/Ed.
 An "Op/Ed" is a guest opinion column that a newspaper typically published on its daily editorial page of opinion writing, or in its Sunday opinion section.
 More on the name in a minute.

 Op/Eds and related forms of writing have great value in PR.
-The audience for editorial pages in trade publications or newspapers is not large, but tends to be the best educated and informed members of the readership.
+The audience for editorial pages is not large, but tends to be the best educated and informed members of the readership.
 As your style text notes, Op/Eds are still “one of the most powerful tools available for influencing the opinion of a target audience.”
 They tend to be read by opinion leaders in a community, and can have profound impact.

 I was moved.
 That’s what a powerful blog post (or music video) can do, by the way, and something you should keep in mind in your blog posting.
 Move your blog readers.